Skip to main content

-Work with temporary or permanent serialized containers on an opportunity
+Work with temporary or permanent serialised containers on an opportunity

 Allocate, prep, book out, and check-in temporary or permanent serialized containers on the detail view.

-When you work with a serialized container on an opportunity, actions you take on the container are automatically taken on the container’s components too.
+When you work with a serialised container on an opportunity, actions you take on the container are automatically taken on the container’s components too.

-The way that actions taken on a container impacts its components depends on the type: temporary or permanent.
+The way that actions taken on a container impact its components depends on the type: temporary or permanent.

 Get more information: